 Although traveling is somewhat considered safe for a healthy pregnancy but first and third trimesters are tricky for moms.
 So you have to follow some travel guidelines during pregnancy.
 Ask your doctor before you choose to travel on long-duration flights.
 Also, discuss the destination and purpose of your visit so they can guide you better about the potential risks of viruses for certain places.

-Here is a pregnant woman’s packing list for air travel to ease the flight time.
+Here is a list of pregnancy travel must haves for air travel to ease the flight time.

 Compression socks to prevent swelling